4 minute read

 The data ingestion layer is the first layer of the data pipeline.

-Typically, data comes from multiple sources, and the data ingestion layer is designed to prioritize and categorize the data.
+Typically, data comes from multiple sources, and the data ingestion layer is designed to prioritise and categorise the data.

 It helps to determine the data flow for additional processing.